AmirhoseinMasoumi/GasAnalyzer/README.md

 STM32F407 Microcontroller: The heart of the gas analyzer system, responsible for data processing and communication.
 Electrochemical Sensors: Sensors for measuring O2, CO2, and CO concentrations.
 Temperature Sensor: Measures ambient temperature for additional context.
-Modbus UDP and USART: Communication protocols used to send sensor data.
+Modbus UDP and RS232: Communication protocols used to send sensor data.
 Qt Software Interface: Provides real-time chart visualization and user interaction.
 SQLite Database: Stores gas concentration data for later retrieval and analysis.